 About the Program

-The Empowered Communities Initiative (ECI or "Empowered Communities") involves intervention in Connersville, Fayette County, Indiana, with the dual aims of reducing prescription opioid use and increasing patient access to addiction treatment and recovery services.
+The Empowered Communities Initiative (ECI or "Empowered Communities") involves a three-year intervention in Connersville, Fayette County, Indiana, with the dual aims of reducing prescription opioids use and increasing patient access to addiction treatment and recovery services in a rural area.

 Five Focus Areas